A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Categorization Results of Collected Data and Research Purposes

 \subsubsection{Privacy and Security (PS) Research Themes}

-The average number of data categories used per surveyed study of PS research theme was 2.05, which utilized relatively less types of data than other research themes and sub-research themes.
-Further, as described in Section \ref{sec:resultsofdatacategorizationviasubresearch}, surveyed studies belonging to APC (i.e., Access and Permission Control), PPS (i.e., Privacy-Preserving System), and MDPS (i.e., Monitoring and Detection for Privacy and Security) sub-research themes used only interaction sensing data.
-A total of 15 studies related to privacy and security corresponding to APC, PPS, and MDPS sub-research themes mainly used the user interaction data (i.e., type/target of interaction, UI changed) ~\cite{bonne2017exploring, rahman2018iac, fawaz2016privacy, lau2014mimesis, ozcan2015babelcrypt, andriotis2020allow, fernandes2016appstract, naseri2019accessileaks, rastogi2016these, shao2018understanding, vishwamitra2017mcdefender, leguesse2020reducing, li2018chatting, wang2019dcdroid, wang2020identifying}.
-By contrast, surveyed studies belong to ASS (i.e., Authentication System/Scheme) sub-research themes used the context and system sensing data along with user interaction data for the research related to the user authentication system and scheme to understand the current device hold situation and daily habits of the user or to develop a motion sensor-based authentication system ~\cite{aras2019multilock, kraus2017use, canfora2016silent, zhu2019riskcog, zhu2020hybrid, torres2019behavioral}.
+As shown in Table 10, the average number of data categories used per the surveyed study of PS theme was 2.05 which means most studies of PS theme used only a few interaction data types.
+The studies of APC (Access and Permission Control), PPS (Privacy-Preserving System), and MDPS (Monitoring and Detection for Privacy and Security), which are sub-themes of PS, mainly focused on user interaction data collection and utilization.
+Among them, a total of 15 studies related to privacy and security collected and utilized user interaction data types such as user interaction type/target or UI changed data types~\cite{bonne2017exploring, rahman2018iac, fawaz2016privacy, lau2014mimesis, ozcan2015babelcrypt, andriotis2020allow, fernandes2016appstract, naseri2019accessileaks, rastogi2016these, shao2018understanding, vishwamitra2017mcdefender, leguesse2020reducing, li2018chatting, wang2019dcdroid, wang2020identifying}.
+In contrast, studies of the ASS (Authentication System/Scheme) sub-theme used the context and system sensing data types along with user interaction data types to understand users' daily habits and current device hold situations or develop the motion sensor-based authentication system~\cite{aras2019multilock, kraus2017use, canfora2016silent, zhu2019riskcog, zhu2020hybrid, torres2019behavioral}.